In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Disclaimer:

 Some folks find electrical and electronic ignitions intimidating.
 If you are not confident in your abilities it might be best to take your machine to a shop with experience in British vehicle electrics.
 Better to get your bike sorted properly than potentially causing expensive damage.
 Failure to observe polarity can result in: a ruined wiring loom, damaged electronics, and possibly catastrophic fire.
-All work should be taken outdoors or in a shop with fire suppression equipment at hand.
+All work should be done outdoors or in a shop with fire suppression equipment at hand.
+Checking for spark with fuel vapor nearby has been the cause of several fires that have consumed entire workshops and bike collections.
+Treat fuel and ignition systems with respect and think through your actions before attempting a job.

 Tech: